beetroots

 The color of beetroots: betalains

 What had happened to our beetroots?
-To understand, we first have to look at the color of beetroots in some more detail.
+To understand, let’s see what makes beetroots red in the first place.

 1. Red-violet betacyanins